jguida941/rest-service-suppression/README.md

 Expect the dependency-check report to show the suppressed items as removed from the findings.

-## Submission Checklist
+## Project Deliverables
 - Updated `pom.xml` (includes suppressionFiles config)
 - `suppression.xml` with suppress entries
 - HTML reports: before and after suppression
-- (If needed) screenshots of before/after reports
-- Note in your write-up: the “after” report’s “Vulnerabilities Suppressed” section lists the suppressed CVEs, demonstrating the suppressions were applied.
+- The “Vulnerabilities Suppressed” section of the after report must list the suppressed CVEs, confirming that the suppressions are active.

 ## References